jdcc/headless_chrome_example/README.md

 Copyright
 ---------

-Copyright 2017 President and Fellow of Harvard College
+Copyright 2017 President and Fellows of Harvard College